Sabrialinton/GDA-Capstone-Project/README.md

 **Step 6: Act**

 Findings:
-- The average ride time on weekends is greater than that of weekdays.
+- Weekend rides have a longer average duration compared to weekdays for both Casual Riders and Members.
-- Overall, Casual Riders ride more than members.
+- In general, Casual Riders ride more frequently than Members.
-- The months of April through October are the busiest for both Casual Riders and Members.
+- Both Casual Riders and Members experience peak activity during the months of April through October.

 Recommendations:
-1.
+1. Since Casual Riders ride more overall, consider running targeted promotions or discounts to encourage Casual Riders to convert to Members.
+2. While Casual Riders ride more overall, it's essential to focus on retaining and engaging Members.
+Offer loyalty rewards or exclusive perks for Members to encourage them to ride more frequently.
+3. Since the months of April through October are the busiest for both Casual Riders and Members, leverage this peak period to enhance marketing efforts.
+Launch targeted advertising campaigns across various channels and social media, highlighting the benefits of riding during this time, such as favorable weather conditions or possible events happening during these months.